[fancy_box id=1 linked_cu=6534 align=”center”]CLICK HERE TO GET YOUR FREE TIP SHEET[/fancy_box]

-Overeating is a problem
+Overeating is a problem.

 Overeating is probably one of the uncommon problems of old age.
 Furthermore, it is easy for our senior parents to tend to fall easy prey to it.
-Also, overeating does not always occur due to hunger or fondness towards a particular food. but many times it is the resultant reaction of emotional stress-eating.
+Also, overeating does not always occur due to hunger or fondness towards a particular food.
+But many times, it is the resultant reaction of emotional stress-eating.

 As a matter of fact, it is the result of emotional stress and boredom.
 And is much more of a serious issue than caregivers can even realize.
 Another key point is, this affects a majority of the geriatric population.
-In this case, we need to control emotional overeating, to save our them from various conditions.
+In this case, we need to control emotional overeating to save them from various conditions.

 Loneliness and depression are culprits of overeating

-It is equally important to realize, loneliness is almost an inevitable trend in old age.
+It is equally important to realize; loneliness is almost an inevitable trend in old age.
 In fact, the majority of senior parents are often victims of depression and loneliness.
 In other words, the sudden loss of independence due to illness or accidents.
 Coupled with isolation and its associated frustration.
 This can together contribute to emotional overeating in old age.

 Defining emotional overeating